noelleleigh/emoji-gender-reveal/README.md

 #### 📄 `src/puppeteer.*`

-The `puppeteer.*` files are files that are used to build the page of the web app that a [headless `puppeteer` instance](https://github.com/GoogleChrome/puppeteer) of Chromium will use to retrieve the generated emoji image for the Twitter bot.
+The `puppeteer.*` files are files that are used to build the page of the web app that a [headless `puppeteer` instance](https://github.com/GoogleChrome/puppeteer) of Chromium will use to retrieve the generated emoji image.

 #### 📄 `src/drawFuncs.js`